 When to come:

-Our practice periods are Wednesday evenings.
-Please use the contact page or email us to let us know you plan to attend, and then arrive at 6:30 pm for a brief orientation and our weekly program.
+Our practice periods are Wednesday evenings at 7 pm.
+Please use the contact page or email us to let us know you plan to attend, and to request an orientation if you have not practiced before.
+Otherwise, just show up!

 If you are new to Zen:

-These Wednesday night at 6:30 PM orientations offer brief introductions to zazen (the Zen style of meditation), to postures that will help you sit comfortably and in stillness, to meditation hall etiquette, to Zen liturgy, and to the Boundless Way Zen school.
-If any of that is new to you, please consider coming to an orientation!
+Orientations offer brief introductions to zazen (the Zen style of meditation), to postures that will help you sit comfortably and in stillness, to meditation hall etiquette, and to Zen liturgy.
+If any of that is new to you, please consider requesting an orientation!

-If you’d like to get a jumpstart on the orientation and to get a full sense of the Boundless Way approach to Zen, please listen to one or more of these introductory talks given by GBZC teacher Josh Bartok:
+If you’d like to get a jumpstart on the orientation and to get a full sense of our approach to Zen, we suggest this book:

 - Zen Meditation in Plain English by John Buksbazen